 Wellesley’s tuition increase over the past seven years was higher than that at the average private four-year institution, according to data from the College Board.
 The average institution increased tuition 23% over that period (adjusting for inflation) while Wellesley’s tuition, room, board, and fees grew even more rapidly.

 These forms also listed the cumulative and individual highest salaries at the College. $5,076,169 went to the salaries and benefits of Officers, Directors, Trustees, Key Employees, and Highest Compensated Employees– which included two professors, Frank Bidart of the English department and Richard French of the Astronomy department, who have salaries in the 200,000s per year which are high enough to be reported on the 990s.
 That figure goes up to 5,483,307 when you factor in retirement and other non-taxable benefits.
 President Paula Johnson and Debra Kuenstner, President and Chief Investment Officer, had the highest individual compensation-$643,524 per year for Johnson, and $619,235 for Kuenstner.
-According to Orten, this amounts to about 64% of total expenditure by the school.
+According to Orten, staff expenditures, including faculty benefits, amount to about 64% of total expenditure by the school.

 However, this doesn’t mean the college is headed towards financial disaster, as their total assets are still worth over two billion dollars.
 Most of that resides in the college’s endowment, though, which means that much of it is not necessarily accessible for things such as the building repairs student activists have been demanding this year.
 43% of it comes from restricted giving, so it can only be used for what the donor specified it be used for.
 Orton explained this as a function of alumni giving choices.
 “The endowment represents gifts from generations of alumnae and others who have designated that their gift must be held by the College in perpetuity, with only earnings on the gift to be used, never the principle.”